xzx0554/EVO2-Virus/Vortex/readme.md

-"Checkpoints, training code, and framework code will be provided upon request to xuzhixiang210@gmail.com through you.
+"Checkpoints and framework code will be provided upon request to xuzhixiang210@gmail.com through you.
 All content is completely free, but we require assurance that you will not use it to generate harmful material!"